OneDrive/onedrive-sdk-python/README.md

 password, so this is not safe for deployment to real users.
 You should re-implement `Session` to fit your app's needs.
 2. Calling `.load_session()` may throw an exception, depending on your implementation of `Session`.
-You will need to account for that here.
+For example, the default implementation tries to open the file `session.pickle`, which may not exist and will raise `FileNotFoundError`.
+You will need to account for that here (or, even better, in your implementation of `Session`).

 ## Using a Proxy
 If you need to proxy your requests, you can use the helper class `HttpProviderWithProxy`.